Best Space-Saving Furniture for Tiny Homes (Editor's Picks)

 Start with the Jobs

 Do you host dinners, work from the sofa, or need a guest bed?
 Buy for those realities first.
+Also consider how your furniture choices will work with other tiny home systems, like bathroom fixtures and composting toilets that may require specific clearances.

 Plan Clearances